by Brian Hioe

 With the first supply center set up around 3 or 4 AM, riot police attempted to scare demonstrators off from efforts to construct an occupation by cutting off access to the supply center and a nearby bathroom that demonstrators were using.
 However, demonstrators mobilized quickly with their superior numbers to encircle police, forcing them to back down.

 Demonstrators noticeably swelled after 6 AM, when trains started running.
 As such, by midday, well over ten thousand demonstrators were present in the area.
-A recreation of the Democracy Wall was put up on the side of LegCo.
+A recreation of the Lennon Wall was put up on the side of LegCo.
 Around a dozen supply centers seem to have been set up.

 Nevertheless, police actions drastically escalated around 4 PM.
 Police advanced on the crowd several times as if to probe their response time, to which demonstrators were quick to act, passing up helmets, surgical masks, and umbrellas whenever police started to advance.
 Demonstrators also rapidly dragged barriers and linked them together with plastic trees to impede police.